safespring/web/content/blogg/2022-08-using-jumphost-for-safespring-apis.md

 [workaround](https://sshuttle.readthedocs.io/en/stable/windows.html)).

 Using sshuttle with a Safespring Compute instance hardly requires any set up.
-Just launch an instance, add your SSH-key and simply run
+Just launch an instance, add your SSH-key and simply run:

 ```
 sshuttle -r <username>@<instance ip> <range you want to forward>